 Digital marketing agencies that understand the benefits of call tracking often find themselves putting in extra work to convince their clients that it can be a game-changer.
 Indeed, one of the biggest challenges you might face when setting up call tracking is reluctance on the part of the client.

-Set aside for a moment the fact that many of their rivals are now using it, giving them a serious leg up on the competition.
-Without call tracking, it’s infinitely more difficult to prove that your agency is driving non-digital leads for your client.
-We’ve seen agencies turn on call tracking for their customers and immediately uncover a hidden goldmine of leads.
-(And those leads have a much higher conversion rate than their digital counterparts to boot.)
+But it's more important for them to tap into the power of call tracking when you consider that your clients’ biggest rivals are now using it to enhance their marketing performance.
+Without call tracking, it’s infinitely more challenging to prove that your agency is driving non-digital leads for your client.
+We’ve seen agencies turn on call tracking for their customers and immediately uncover a hidden goldmine of leads, with those leads having a much higher conversion rate than their digital counterparts.

-This is a big win for your agency when it comes to building trust with clients, since it can help prove that your work is even more valuable than expected.
-And just as significantly, the data and analytics earned from call tracking will help you better fine-tune your marketing, empowering you to focus on the channels and search keywords that are driving the most inbound calls for clients.
+This is a big win for your digital marketing agency when building trust with clients because it can help prove that your work is even more valuable than expected.
+And just as significantly, the data and analytics earned from call tracking can help you better fine-tune your marketing, empowering you to focus on the channels and search keywords that are driving the most inbound calls for clients.